 Do your research to find local favorite restaurants because they usually offer the best value in terms of quality and price.
 I’ve found that the best way to find these little gems is through local food bloggers and local food tours (they usually also have blogs on their websites).

 I’ve also had a lot of luck looking on Reddit for restaurant recommendations as many locals post there and are happy to share their insider knowledge — r/Paris, r/London, r/Berlin, r/Amsterdam, r/Lisbon, r/Rome, r/Barcelona, etc.

 Southeast Asian and Middle Eastern Food Are Great Deals

 Chinese, Thai, Vietnamese, Indian, Turkish, etc. food are all delicious and is often very reasonably priced.

 Plenty of restaurants, especially those popular with locals, often have a fixed-price lunch specials to attract people who work in the neighborhood.
 This is a great time to sample the local cuisine at a discount.

 The Menu Speaks Volumes

-One sign that a restaurants isn’t a tourist trap is by looking at the menu.
-Specially, a handwritten menu usually means the ingredients are fresh.
+One sign that a restaurant isn’t a tourist trap is by looking at the menu.
+A handwritten menu usually means the ingredients are fresh.